fabioaraujopt/testPipeline/README.md

 CWUsers API Idempotence

--POST   cwuser --> create user - if group/iam role do not exists create
+-POST   cwuser --> create user -
+					if iam role do not exists create if create policy
 				 	if not exists create user normally
 				 	if exists reset password and return as created (201)

+-POST (accountId) update role_policie ->

--PATCH  cwuser --> update user pw - if exists and belongs to group update pw normally
+-PATCH  cwuser --> update user pw
+					if exists and belongs to group update pw normally if not exists (404)
-				  - if not exists create user and return as updated (200)

--DELETE cwuser --> delete user - if exists delete normally
+-DELETE cwuser --> delete user
+				   if exists delete normally
- 			       - if not exists return as deleted (200)
+ 			       if not exists return as deleted (200)

 If Entity "EntityTemporarilyUnmodifiable" -> wait(x ms) and retry request